pervasive-cats/sonarcloud-scoverage-fix/README.md

 ## So, what should I do?

 You need to pass the path of the Scoverage report location, complete with the XML filename, to this action using the ``scoverageReport`` key.
-This key is required.
+If this key is absent, no substitution will be performed.
 An example of workflow using it is the following one.

 ```YAML
 name: Workflow